 Like so many areas of car care and auto detailing, auto polish is a topic filled with hundreds of choices and as many opinions!
 In an effort to help you become an informed consumer first, this page will help lay a foundation with which to help you make informed decisions.

 From manufacturers of car polishes to car forums filled with wannabe experts, there is no shortage of opinions.
-The reality is that most people lack even enough experience or education to even ask the right questions.
+The reality is that most people lack even enough experience to even ask the right questions.
 I find myself overwhelmed by mounds of choices and endless opinions myself; and this comes from someone with decades of professional experience.

 It is hard to come to a buying decision when there is no standardization of terms and labeling.
 What one person calls a polish, might be called a rubbing compound by the next person.